softlang/s2s/README.md

-# From Shapes to Shapes: Inferring SHACL Shapes for SPARQL Data Pipelines
+# From Shapes to Shapes: Inferring SHACL Shapes for Results of SPARQL CONSTRUCT Queries

 ## Requirements